The Ophelias (California band): Out of Thy Star

 Following Bare Bodkin, a second compilation of studio material was released on 23 November 2020 on the Bandcamp streaming service.
 Out of Thy Star is seventy minutes and features twenty-one tracks.
 The album includes alternate versions of ten previously issued songs, as well as the previously unreleased “Capitol”, “Pretty Girl” and “The Hanged Man.”
 All tracks were newly remastered for the compilation.

 Like Bare Bodkin, Out of Thy Star features all the band’s lineups, including the Medford-von Blankers-Armour three-piece (“Palindrome”, “In America the Other Day”); the first four-piece of Medford-Babbitt-von Blankers-Chandler (“Southeast Asian American Blues”, “Clash of the Titans”); and the final four-piece of Medford-von Blankers-Immerglück-Lucchesi (“Capitol”, “Pretty Girl”).
 The “classic” line-up of Medford-Immerglück-von Blankers-Benton dominates however, being featured on 14 tracks from the Oriental Head and The Big O sessions of 1988.

-Out Of Thy Star‘s artwork includes a dedication to the late Scott Miller of Game Theory and The Loud Family – who was one of The Ophelias’ most ardent and outspoken champions.
+Out Of Thy Star‘s artwork includes a dedication to the late Scott Miller of Game Theory and The Loud Family – who was a strong advocate for the band.
 The two Ophelias tracks he writes about in Music: What Happened?, his book of music criticism – “Palindrome” and “Leah Hirsig” – are both included in Out Of Thy Star.